Techopolis-Online/Perspective-Intelligence-Server/README.md

 ### Server won't start

-- Ensure you're running macOS 15.0 or later on Apple Silicon
+- Ensure you're running macOS 26.0 (Tahoe) or later on Apple Silicon
 - Check that Apple Intelligence is enabled in System Settings
 - Verify the port isn't already in use by another application